tsypa/soundfics/README.md

 # soundfics
-FICS proxy which highlights the traffic by sound
+FICS proxy which pumps up traffic by sound

 ## Motivation
 I like to play on FICS under Linux with xboard.<br>